Skip to content

 - ./:/srv

-Add proxy to user environment
+Add the proxy to ~/.docker/config.json for the user running Docker:

 {